tailcallhq/tailcall/tests/execution/graphql-conformance-009.md

 skip: true
 ---

+# Test variables.
 Skipped because Tailcall does not construct the query correctly.
 Moreover it does not validate the query that is invalid (contains a missing field).

-# Test variables

 ```graphql @config
 schema